GRIDAPPSD/gridappsd-toolbox/dynamic-ybus/README.md

 message = {
   "feeder_id": "_5B816B93-7A5F-B64C-8460-47C17D6E4B0F",
   "simulation_id": "12345678",
-  "timestamp": 1645840953,
+  "timestamp": 1645840956,
   "ybus": {"646.2": {"645.2": [-7.177543473834806, 6.6777250702760815], "646.2": [7.177543473834806, -6.6777250702760815], "645.3": [2.408564072415804, -0.9996874529053109]}, "645.2": {"645.2": [11.468753101398052, -10.603388331034477]}, "645.3": {"645.2": [-3.8413662321995776, 1.5680292873844999], "645.3": [11.547403560992565, -10.5543166996104]},...}
   "ybusChanges": {"646.2": {"645.2": [-7.177543473834806, 6.6777250702760815], "646.2": [7.177543473834806, -6.6777250702760815], "645.3": [2.408564072415804, -0.9996874529053109]}}
 }
 ```

 Note the update message contains both ybus and ybusChanges elements.
 Normally applications only need to process one or the other and the workflow described below uses ybusChanges only once the starting Y-bus has been initialized.
+Using ybusChanges speeds processing for Dynamic Y-bus update messages notably for large models and also allows applications to be optimized by only considering changed Y-bus elements.

 ## Service Output Response and Published Update Processing

-After making the request via the get_response call and still within the __init__ function for the class, the following code insures the starting Y-bus is the most recent available:
+After making the request via the get_response call and still within the "__init__" function for the class, the following code insures the starting Y-bus is the most recent available:

 ```
     if self.timestampPreInit > message['timestamp']: